 Now as an adult, with 6 acres on which I can plant whatever I want, I am planting gooseberries, so that my daughter – and maybe my mother too – can go picking these elusive berries.
 Maybe I can break the cycle. 😉

 I love blackberries and I love to look at them as much as I love to eat them.
-So after this first experience of picking, and seeing as they grow so well just across the road, I am planting my own.
-Except I have a plan…rather than plant them in this big round area, like my neighbors, I will plant them in a very thin line.
+So after this first experience of picking, and seeing as they grow so well just across the road, I am planting my own black berry plants.
+Except I have a plan…rather than plant them in this big round area, like my neighbors, I will plant my new black berry plants in a very thin line.
 This way, there is less need to climb in to the ticket as the fruit will all be reachable from the edges and the collateral damages to my body can be minimized.